end-of-game/openshift-voting-app/README.md

 - When your deployments are performed, you can access the result and vote application through the Openshift routes and you should see something like this:
 ![app](docs/img/vote-result.png)

-During the whole demonstration, we will use the oc client.
+---

+## Getting started

+Now, let's create an Openshift project and deploy redis and postgreSQL databases.
 Connect to your Openshift cluster by using the command `oc login <SERVER_URL>` with your credentials and replace <SERVER_URL> before run any command with the oc client.
-Now, let's create an Openshift project and deploy redis and postgreSQL databases.

 ```bash
 # Create voting-app project